Finding childcare when you are the full-time carer of a child

 Find a holiday play scheme near you here.

-Nannies.
-Usually nannies will provide care for children in your home, and can look after children of any age.
+Nanny: Usually nannies will provide care for children in your home, and can look after children of any age.
 Nannies can live with you or have their own accommodation.
-Their hours are usually flexible.
-Nannies’ fees start at around £6.00 (£9.00 in London) per hour.
+Their hours are usually flexible but they are likely to be more expensive than other forms of childcare.
 Many nannies are not registered with Ofsted, so make sure you check their references and feel comfortable with their level of experience before employing them.

 Many people are reliant on family members providing afterschool and holiday care.
 Half of households use family and friends for childcare and more than a third use grandparents.

-Swapping with other parents or grandparents.
-Maybe you know and trust parents or grandparents with a child the same age as yours.
+Swapping with another parent or grandparent: Maybe you know and trust parents or grandparents with a child the same age as yours.
 If the children get on well, why not have the two of them for a few hours and swap the next time?

 Childcare for children with disabilities

 Choosing the right childcare for a disabled child can be particularly challenging.
-The Direct Gov website is a very good first source of information.
+The gov.uk website is a very good first source of information.

 The Daycare Trust has a free guide you can order on choosing the right childcare and guidance on what support your local authority should offer you.
 It looks at the financial help available for childcare costs, including funding specifically for disabled children.